 - All play must commence from the #1 tee unless otherwise authorized by the Golf Manager or staff.
 Starting on a hole other than #1 does not guarantee the right to immediately begin on the first tee at the turn.
 Players who stop at the snack bar may forfeit their position on #10 tee if there is a delay.

 - Each person playing golf shall be equipped with a set of golf clubs and dressed in acceptable golf attire.
 Acceptable attire will include: a collared shirt with sleeves, long pants and bermuda length shorts.
 Women may wear acceptable length shorts, slacks, skirts and capris.
 Unacceptable attire shall include, but is not limited to: tee shirts, swim suits, sweat shirts, running shorts, gym shorts, cut of pants, tank tops and halter tops.
 Each golfer must wear soft spikes or soft-soled athletic shoes.

 - Starting times are required for all players.
 Tee times may be reserved not more than 7 days in advance (10 days for members).
+Golf shop personnel reserve the right to pair up singles and twosomes.
 Golfers who arrive late for their assigned tee time will be given the next available time.

 - For safety purposes and the general consideration of all golfers, children will not be allowed on the golf course, unless they are playing golf.

 - A Course Ranger shall be utilized, as needed, to expedite play, to enforce golf etiquette and general golf rules and regulations.
 It is the obligation of each golfer to comply with these directions.

 - Golfers participating in club handicap events must have a U.S.G.A. handicap.
 The maximum handicap allowed in such an event will be 36 for men and 40 for women.
 Some events may, according to U.S.G.A., require a reduction of handicap.
 The Professional Staff has the right to adjust handicaps for the purpose of equity.